esr360/Kayzen-GS/README.md

 }
 ```

-Note that perhaps surprisingly the above examples do **not** produce a `width` value of **25%**, but rather a calculated value based off the value of the [$gutter variable](#how-big-should-the-gutter-inbetween-your-columns-be).
+Note that perhaps surprisingly the above examples do **not** produce a `width` value of **25%**, but rather a calculated value based off the value of the `gutter` value.
 This is so you can easily create columns without having to think about the effect of gutters like so:

 ```scss
 .sidebar {